rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### Case Sensitivity

-Benerator has a heuristic case-sensitivity: It needs to combine metadata from different types of systems of which some may be case-sensitive, some may not.
-So Benerator first assumes case-sensitivity when looking for a type.
-If the type is found in the same capitalization, this information used.
+Benerator has heuristic case sensitivity: It needs to combine metadata from different types of systems of which some may be case-sensitive, some may not.
+So Benerator first assumes case sensitivity when looking for a type.
+If the type is found in the same capitalization, this information is used.
 If it is not found, Benerator falls back to searching the type in a case-insensitive manner.

 ### Namespaces

 Benerator has a heuristic namespace support, similar to case-sensitivity handling: when looking up a descriptor by name, Benerator first searches the name in its assigned namespace.
-If the type is found there, this information used.
+If the type is found there, this information is used.
 If it is not found, Benerator falls back to searching the type in all available namespaces.

 ### `<setting>` and Benerator identifiers